Initiatives that seek to articulate a set of political rights, governance norms, and limitations on the exercise of power on the Internet

 Marianne Franklin

-Professor, Goldsmiths University of London
+Professor, University of Groningen

 Nicolas Suzor